altcp/next_day_equity_outlook/README.md

 ## Overview

-The tool retrieves price information for the equity instrument of your choice.
-It then automates the quantitative work.
-At minimum, the automation provides an outlook for the next business day.<br/><br/><br/>
+At minimum, the automation provides an outlook for the next business day.
+For this use case, the tool retrieves price information for the equity instrument of your choice.
+It then automates the quantitative work using established quantitative methods.<br/><br/><br/>

 ## Instructions for the use of a release
 Python 3.8.5 was the python version used.<br/>